Why It Works

 - Freezing the beef before cutting makes it easier to slice thinly.

-- If using wooden skewers, soak them for 30 minutes in cold water to guard against them burning up on the grill.
+- Soaking wood skewers in cold water for 30 minutes guards against them burning up on the grill.

 - The spice blend both seasons the meat and takes on a little char and caramelization during cooking.

-I wonder if there’s something peculiar about skewers that explains why so many of their names begin with “s," a thought that occurred to me on one freezing night at a Christmas market in Cologne, Germany, when temperatures skirted minus 13 degrees centigrade and I encountered the Russian skewers known as shashlik for the first time.
-There are shish kebabs, of course, which originated in Turkey and are now typical of Middle Eastern, Eastern Mediterranean, and South Asian cuisines; there’s South African sosatie, Indonesian sate, Greek souvlaki, and the rods of spiedie in New York.
-And then there’s Nigeria’s suya.
+I wonder if there’s something peculiar about skewers that explains why so many of their names begin with “s," a thought that occurred to me one freezing night at a Christmas market in Cologne, Germany, when temperatures skirted minus 13°C and I encountered the Russian skewers known as shashlik for the first time.
+There are shish kebabs, of course, which originated in Turkey and are now typical of Middle Eastern, Eastern Mediterranean, and South Asian cuisines; there’s South African sosatie, Balinese satay, Greek souvlaki, and the rods of spiedie in New York.
+And then there’s Nigerian suya.

 For decades, Nigerians in the south of the country—like me—got our suya and yaji from mallams, pastoral nomads from the north versed in the art and spice of meat preservation.
 They journeyed across the country leaving edible trails of suya spots across Nigeria and West Africa.
-Growing up, you could only buy suya in the evening, because the mallams spent all day prepping—slicing the meat, dredging it in the yajin kuli, and grilling the meat (it is customary to grill the meat twice: once to cook it, then again just before serving).
-These days, both suya and yaji are more available than they were a decade ago and we’re all better off because of it.
+Growing up, you could only buy suya in the evening because the mallams spent all day prepping—slicing the meat, dredging it in the yajin kuli, and grilling it.
+(It is customary to grill the meat twice: once to cook it, then again just before serving.)
+These days, both suya and yaji are more available than they were a decade ago, and we’re all better off because of it.

-In form and ingredients, suya is similar to Balinese sate, and while there’s a debate about whether or not peanuts and peanut butter have a tenderizing effect, I believe suya answers the question with a resounding yes.
-And while the best suya is wrapped in paper—formerly newspaper—or foil and served under the cloak of evening, if you’re stuck at home, as we all are, far from a good suya spot, making a batch of yajin kuli and grilling suya are not out of your reach.
+In form and ingredients, suya is similar to Balinese satay, and while there’s a debate about whether or not peanuts and peanut butter have a tenderizing effect, I believe suya answers the question with a resounding yes.
+And while the best suya is wrapped in paper—formerly newspaper—or foil and served under the cloak of evening, if you’re far from a good suya spot, making a batch of yajin kuli and grilling suya are not out of reach.